 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ100 and Sony Alpha A9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the FZ100 does not offer wifi capability.
+In contrast, the FZ100 does not provide wifi capability.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the FZ100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ100 was succeeded by the Panasonic FZ150.
+Both the FZ100 and the A9 have been discontinued, but can regularly be found used on eBay.
+The FZ100 was replaced by the Panasonic FZ150, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Which of the two cameras – the Panasonic FZ100 or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DMC-FZ100: